 Keeping Track of Legal Fees

 Get your fee agreement in writing.
 If an attorney is unwilling to put the agreement in writing, cross that attorney off your list.
 Most states require written fee agreements for most cases.

 Ask your attorney to include in the fee agreement a provision for periodic, itemized billing.
 An itemized bill should list and describe all charges so that you can review them and compare them to your fee agreement.

 You might want to arrange for a ceiling or limit on fees.
 You might also require your lawyer to get your approval before proceeding beyond a certain amount in legal costs.
 If you've hired an attorney to recover a $10,000 debt, you probably don't want to pay $8,000 in legal fees to resolve the matter.

 Free or Low-Cost Legal Services

-Many unions provide free legal services to their members in union-related matters.
+Many unions provide free legal services to their members.
 If your case or claim is work-related, talk to your union representative.

-Certain rights or advocacy groups might want to get involved in your case.
-For example, if you are challenging an unlawful attack on your civil liberties or right to free speech, an organization such as the American Civil Liberties Union may be interested in helping you.
+Finally, certain rights or advocacy groups might want to get involved in your case.
+For example, if you are challenging an unlawful deprivation of your civil liberties or an infringement of your right to free speech, an organization such as the American Civil Liberties Union may be interested in helping you.